ban-masa/HoloFaceSamples/README.md

 5. Select the Settings for Windows Store tab
 6. Expand the Other Settings group
 In the Rendering section, check the Virtual Reality Supported checkbox to add a new Virtual Reality Devices list and confirm "Windows Holographic" is listed as a supported device.
-7. Select Build
-Select the folder "UWP".
+7. Select Build and select the folder "App".
-8. Open UWP/HoloFaceSamples.sln
+8. Open App/HoloFaceSamples.sln
 9. Build Solution.
 10. Deploy Hololens!